-Russia threatens to scuttle talks with U.S. if there is no swift acceptance to its security demands
+Russia threatens to scuttle talks with U.S. if there is no swift acceptance of its security demands

 “This will be complemented literally within the next few days, after which it could be understood somehow where to move further and how, and whether it makes sense at all,” said Peskov, commenting on whether Russia would continue with the talks.

-Russian President Vladimir Putin has already warned that without swift acceptance of the demands, he will find his own “military technical” solution.
-Putin has argued that Ukraine cannot be a sovereign state, unless it is Russia’s partner, as the Kremlin attempts to reincorporate the former Soviet states into its sphere of interest.
+Russian President Vladimir Putin has warned that without swift acceptance of the demands, he will find his own “military technical” solution.
+Putin has argued that Ukraine cannot be a sovereign state unless it is Russia’s partner, as the Kremlin attempts to reincorporate the former Soviet states into its sphere of interest.

 The talks this week in Europe will test whether Russia will give up its hopes of dominating Ukraine or decide to do so by force.
-A meeting of the Organization for Security and Cooperation in Europe in Vienna on Thursday follows Wednesday’s NATO-Russia Council meeting.
+A meeting of the Organization for Security and Cooperation in Europe in Vienna on Thursday is to follow Wednesday’s NATO-Russia Council meeting.

 Putin has proved his ability to keep NATO leaders off balance by scaling up Russia’s military presence near Ukraine while issuing sweeping new demands that would reshape Europe’s security balance.